ManiMozaffar/linkedIn-scraper/README.md

 To run the project
 1. Create a .env file containing secret key, database information, telegram token and the chat id you want send messages to.
 2. run the docker build and up command to run the service
-3. Add some proxies to the database
+3. Add some proxies to the database using endpoint, and jobs, and keywords.
+For keywords you can use the loaddata in keyword's service
 4. Run the worker's main.py.
 For some reasons I decided to not run playwright in docker.
+5. Start the bot's token_id you gave at top, and insert the boolean expression that you wish to be used

 ## License